Welcome to Colombia, a country full of stunning landscapes, beautiful beaches, cities, and traditional Spanish culture.

 Most people hike through the rivers to the waterfalls and bathe in the natural swimming holes.

 If you time your trip for July or November, you’ll be treated to an extraordinary location.
-The algae blooms and turns the riverbed into a rainbow of colors during these months, which is something to behold.
+The algae bloom and turn the riverbed into a rainbow of colors during these months, which is something to behold.

 What To Expect When Visiting Colombia